 Carnauba wax.
 Derived from the Brazilian palm tree.
 Harder than beeswax and more water-resistant.
 Can be used straight on woodenware as a light protective coating or a topcoat polish.
 Sold in woodworking and turning catalogs.

 Shellac.
 A secretion from the lac bug.
 Harvested in India.
 Super blond shellac in flake form is the most water resistant variety.
 A film-forming finish.
 Sold in woodworking catalogs and hardware and art supply stores.

 Nothing.
 Available everywhere.
 Makes a reasonable finish for woodenware.
 No application time.
 Free.

-The food-safe finish that appeals most to me is one recommended by Jim and Jean Lakiotes, West Virginia makers of spoons and other kitchen items, as well as furniture.
-Their finish is a mixture of mineral oil and beeswax.
+The food-safe finish that appeals most to me is a mixture of mineral oil and beeswax.
 To make it, warm the mineral oil in a saucepan over low heat, and melt a chunk of beeswax in it equal to about one-fifth or one-sixth the volume of the oil.
 (At high heat, there's a potential for fire.
 Be sure to keep the heat low, and consider using a double boiler.)
 As the wax begins to flake apart and dissolve, stir frequently.
 When the mixture is blended, pour it into a jar to cool and solidify.
 To apply, wipe on an excess of the soft paste, let it dry a bit, then wipe it off.
 If you want to apply it as a liquid, you can reheat it.
 Like any mineral oil or wax finish that will take a lot of abuse, this one will need to be reapplied often to afford decent moisture protection.
 But applying this fragrant finish is such a pleasure that you may find yourself looking forward to the task.